-How to get started: Upwork is the best place to go for landing editing gigs.
-On Upwork, clients post gigs you can apply for.
+How to get started: Upwork is the best place to find editing gigs.
+On Upwork, clients post jobs you can apply for.
 If a client picks you, you negotiate terms, and then the client extends an offer when you reach an agreement.
-Learn how to set up your Upwork account and start working in our guide to landing your first client on Upwork.
+Learn how to set up your Upwork account and start working in our guide on how to get your first Upwork job.

 Graphic designers create visuals by hand or computer to communicate ideas to consumers.
 They work on a wide range of projects, including:

 - Product packaging for companies